JeffLott/thefutureisnow-server/README.md

 ## Initial Setup
 * Run `npm install`
-* Create a file called twitterconfig.json in your root app director that looks like :
+* Create a file called twitterconfig.json in your root app directory, that looks like :

 ```javascript
 {